cashier-go/cashier/README.md

 - `tls_cert` : string.
 Path to the TLS cert.
 - `port` : int.
 Port to listen on.
 - `cookie_secret`: string.
 Authentication key for the session cookie.
-- `template_dir`: string.
-Path to html template directory.
-At present only 'token.html' is required.

 ### auth
 - `provider` : string.
 Name of the oauth provider.
 At present the only valid value is "google".